McMartinJ/out-in-amsterdam-app/README.md

 Requirement-wise I think I met every single one of them.
 I reckon there could be some optimization surrounding cycles, how some data is assigned.
 All in all... what a fun project!
 I had some nice breakthroughs and at the end was pretty pleased with how it had turned out.

 Application tested on Chrome, MS Edge, Firefox, Opera and Internet Explorer with difficulties to run it only on the last one. \
-As for map component I opted to use the Angular Google Maps module and it is set up with my personal API Key.
+As for map component I opted to use the Angular Google Maps module and it is set up with my personal API Key which is no longer active.
 To assign your own key go to `index.html` and change `YOUR_API_KEY` to one you get from [Google Cloud Platform.](https://developers.google.com/maps/documentation/javascript/get-api-key) Do not forget to enable your Maps JavaScript API.
 ```
 <script src="https://maps.googleapis.com/maps/api/js?key=YOUR_API_KEY"></script>
 ```